PrismLauncher/PrismLauncher/BUILD.md

 ### Build

-Pick an installation path - this is where the final `.app` will be constructed when you run `make install`.
+Pick an installation path - this is where the final `polymc.app` will be constructed when you run `make install`.
 Supply it as the `CMAKE_INSTALL_PREFIX` argument during CMake configuration.

 ```
 git clone --recursive https://github.com/PolyMC/PolyMC.git